Preserving Archaeological Landscapes

 Archaeology Southwest Magazine Vol. 19, No. 3

-Issue editor: Chip Colwell-Chanthaphonh, Center for Desert Archaeology
+Issue editor: Chip Colwell-Chanthaphonh, Archaeology Southwest (formerly the Center for Desert Archaeology)

 The recent explosion of Arizona’s population can be expressed in two simple figures.
 In 1990, the state’s population was 3,665,228.
 A decade later it was 5,130,632.
 Practically all of these modern migrants chose to live in just a dozen communities; for example, Gilbert, Arizona, a part of greater Phoenix, grew by 213 percent in the last 10 years alone.
 While Arizona swelled by 40 percent between 1990 and 2000, in the same period New Mexico grew by 20 percent, Colorado by 31 percent, and Nevada by a dizzying 66 percent.